MUST Score Negligence: When Does Legal Risk Arise?

 A distinction frequently misunderstood in litigation.

 MUST is a screening tool.
-It is not:

-A diagnosis
+a diagnosis

-A treatment plan
+a treatment plan

-A dietetic assessment
+a dietetic assessment

-A metabolic risk calculation
+a metabolic risk calculation.

 BMI

-Unplanned weight loss
+unplanned weight loss

-A score of 2 or more indicates “high risk” of malnutrition.
+A score of 2 or more indicates high risk of malnutrition.

 However, the presence of a MUST score ≥2 does not automatically mean negligence if deterioration later occurs.